WRNN-FM: History of 94.5 FM

 In early 1991, 94.1 became WKOA-FM, "Coast 94.5".
 The station was all oldies from the mid-1950s to the mid-1970s.
 They played many oldies songs that were not being heard on WSYN (Sunny 106.5).
 WKOA aired commercials stating that they had run a poll ad in the Myrtle Beach Sun News asking readers what kind of new radio station that they would like on the Grand Strand.
 Coast 94.5 claimed that the overwhelming answer was an oldies station that played a lot of 1950s' and early 1960s' Oldies with old commercials and old T.V. theme songs played also.
 So, Coast 94.5 was born.
-However, their playlist wasn't really very large with a lot of repeats.
+However, their playlist was not really very large with a lot of repeats.
 By September 1992, the station was all talk WRNN-FM and featured the Tom Snyder Show.
 Don Imus was airing on WRNN prior to the mid-1990s.
 In 1999, Kim Komando and Stephanie Miller (who replaced Love Phones) joined WRNN's lineup.
 WRNN also aired the Myrtle Beach Pelicans.
 Rachel Roberts, promotions director for Pinnacle Broadcasting's Myrtle Beach stations (including WYAV, WYAK, and WMYB), joined Steve Porter in the mornings.